1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 The command syntax is:
 `set <MQTT server> publish <topic> <command>`
 - `<MQTT-Server>` = name of the MQTT server
-- `<Topic>` = Default setting is "BSB-LAN", otherwise the defined "MQTTTopicPrefix" in the file *BSB_LAN_config.h* accordingly.
+- `<Topic>` = Default setting is "BSB-LAN", otherwise the defined "MQTTTopicPrefix" in the file *BSB_lan_config.h* accordingly.
 If no topic is defined (not advisable), "FromBroker" must be taken as topic.
 - `<Command>` = the corresponding parameter-specific URL command /S or /I

 Example: